Skip to content

 What the Bill Would Do

-AB 1722 would amend the California Endangered Species Act (Fish and Game Code) by adding Section 2080.8 to create an explicit exception allowing the take of an endangered or threatened species when necessary for self-defense.
-Currently, the act prohibits the take of any listed species without specific authorization.
+AB 1722 would amend the California Endangered Species Act (Fish and Game Code section 2080 et seq.) by adding Section 2080.8 to create an explicit exception allowing the take of an endangered or threatened species when necessary for self-defense or the defense of another person [1].
+Under existing Fish and Game Code section 86, "take" is defined to mean "hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill."
+The current statute prohibits the take of any listed species without specific authorization, with no general self-defense carve-out.

 Sponsors

-The bill was authored by Assembly Member Heather Hadwick (R).
+The bill was authored by Assembly Member Heather Hadwick (R), with bipartisan committee support to date.

 Current Status

-Introduced on February 5, 2026.
-The bill was referred to the Committees on Water, Parks, and Wildlife and Judiciary.
+AB 1722 was introduced on February 5, 2026 and referred to the Assembly Committees on Water, Parks, and Wildlife and Judiciary.
 On March 19, 2026, author's amendments were adopted and the bill was re-referred to the Committee on Water, Parks, and Wildlife on March 23, 2026.
-The bill remains active in committee.
+In April 2026, the policy committee passed AB 1722 on a unanimous 10-0 vote, advancing it for further consideration.
+The bill's next procedural step is review by the Assembly Judiciary Committee, and if it passes there, referral to the Assembly Appropriations Committee for fiscal review [2].

 Context